Last changed 13 September 2025

 - Nash, David.
 1995.
 A few men in good seasons.
 Presented to The

-Frontiers Conference, 20-22 April 1995, Longreach, organised by
+Australian Frontiers Conference, 20-22 April 1995, Longreach,

-Studies Centre, University of Queensland.
+organised by the Australian Studies Centre, University of

 - 1996